Replacing YHN's manual processes with a digital portal for audiologists

 Outcomes

-• Strong Visual Design: 78% of users rated the user interface as highly pleasing to look at and use, reinforcing confidence in the visual system and interaction patterns.
+Number of users who rated the user interface as highly visually pleasing to look at and use.

 Learnings & Reflections